simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 Set up the Master
 -----------------

-The easiest way to set up an LDAP master is to set it up on the Puppet server using ``simp config`` during the initial configuration of the Puppet server.
+The easiest way to set up an LDAP master is to set it up on the Puppet master using ``simp config`` during the initial configuration of the Puppet master.
 This is done by answering "yes" when asked if you want to use LDAP during your initial ``simp config`` run and answering the basic questions it asks you.
-If it is not desirable to have the LDAP server on the Puppet server, a LDAP server can be set up on an alternate server by including the ``simp::server::ldap`` on the node of your choice.
+If it is not desirable to have the LDAP server on the Puppet master, a LDAP server can be set up on an alternate server by including the ``simp::server::ldap`` on the node of your choice.